TrustAGI-Lab/graph-deep-learning/README.md

 # graph-deep-learning
-This repository summarises the open source code of our group, mostly on graph learning & deep learning.
+This page summarises the open source code of our group, mostly on graph learning & deep learning.
 More source code will be released as it is ready for publishing.
+You can visit your [GRAND Lab page on Github](https://github.com/GRAND-Lab) for more details.

 ## Graph Learning & Deep Learning